Special Announcement to all State of Vermont employers:

 § 495j.
 CRIMINAL HISTORY RECORDS; EMPLOYMENT APPLICATIONS

-(a)Except as provided in subsection (b) of this section, an employer shall not request criminal history record information on its initial employee application form.
-An employer may inquire about a prospective employee’s criminal history record during an interview or once the prospective employee has been deemed otherwise qualified for the position.
+(a)Except as provided in subsection (b) of this section, an employer shall not request criminal history information on its initial employment application form.
+An employer may inquire about a prospective employee’s criminal history during an interview or once the prospective employee has been deemed otherwise qualified for the position.

-(b)(1) An employer may inquire about criminal convictions on an initial employee application form if the following conditions are met:
+(b)(1) An employer may inquire about criminal convictions on an initial employment application form if the following conditions are met:

 (A)(i) the prospective employee is applying for a position for which any federal or State law or regulation creates a mandatory or presumptive disqualification based on a conviction for one or more types of criminal offenses; or